shenchauhan/MyPeople/README.md

     }
 }
 ```
+I want to call out a new feature in C# which I love!
+Look at how I cast the e.Parameter.
+I check it's type using the 'is' keyword, and if the 'is' operation returns true, it will populate the variable shareTarget.

 To make sure that only jpg and pngs are sent, I need to declare the Share Target in the Package.appxmanifest.

 ![Share Target](Assets/shareTarget.PNG "Share Target")